The family signature theorem: Meyer

 denote the Serre spectral sequence for this fibration.
 If $d=2n$ then there is a map

-given by the action of $\pi_1(B)$ on the middle cohomology of $F$, which preserves the $(-1)^n$-symmetric form $\lambda$ given by cup product.
+given by the action of the fundamental groupoid of $B$ on the middle cohomology of the fibres, which preserves the $(-1)^n$-symmetric form $\lambda$ given by cup product.
 The definition of the twisted signature above did not really use that $M$ is a manifold, only that it has Poincar{\'e} duality with all systems of local coefficients: thus we can define $\sigma(B; \phi)$ in the same way.
 Meyer shows that there is an identity

-\begin{remark} Combined with Corollary \ref{cor:SigMultMeyer} we find that $\sigma(E) \equiv \sigma(B) \cdot \sigma(F) \mod 4$ as long as $B$ is homotopy equivalent to a topological manifold, generalising the main theorem of \cite{HKR}.
-This result also follows from Korzeniewski's thesis \cite[Theorem 7.2]{Korzeniewski}, which allows the base to be a Poincar{\'e} complex having trivial Whitehead torsion (and a topological manifold is an example of this).
+\begin{remark} Combining \eqref{eq:MeyerPoincare} with Corollary \ref{cor:SigMultMeyer} shows that $\sigma(E) \equiv \sigma(B) \cdot \sigma(F) \mod 4$ as long as $B$ is homotopy equivalent to a topological manifold, generalising the main theorem of \cite{HKR}.
+This result also follows from Korzeniewski's thesis \cite[Theorem 7.2]{Korzeniewski}, which allows the base to be a finite Poincar{\'e} complex having trivial Whitehead torsion (and a topological manifold is an example of this).
 We will give a further strengthening of this result as Corollary \ref{cor:MultSigPoinc}, which allows $B$ to be an arbitrary Poincar{\'e} complex. \end{remark}

 Meyer proves \eqref{eq:MeyerPoincare} in two steps: Firstly $\sigma(E)$ is related to the signature of $E_2^{*,*}$ taken with respect to the form

 where the latter map denotes the projection to $E_2^{4k-d,d} = H^{4k-d}(B ; \mathcal{H}^d(F;\bR)) = \bR$.
 This is done by (i) showing that the signature is unchanged by passing from one page of the spectral sequence to the next, so is the same as the signature of $E_\infty^{*,*}$ with the analogous form (this is \cite[Satz I.1.4]{Meyer}), (ii) observing that the signature of $E_\infty^{*,*}$ is identified with $\sigma(E)$, as signatures are unchanged under passing to associated gradeds.
 Secondly, by recognising $L := \bigoplus_{q > d/2} E_2^{*, q}$ as a sublagrangian of $E_2^{*,*}$ with $L^\perp = \bigoplus_{q \geq d/2} E_2^{*, q}$, this signature is the same as that of the induced form on $L^\perp/L$, which is trivial if $d$ is odd and is the form described above on $H^{2k-d/2}(B; \mathcal{H}^{d/2}(F;\bR))$ if $d$ is even.